aerospike/aerospike-document-lib/README.md

 ### Create

-We add this to our Aerospike database as follows
+We add the example JSON document to our Aerospike database as follows

 ``` java
    JsonNode jsonNode = JsonConverters.convertStringToJsonNode(jsonString);